36 awesome electric sports car models that we can’t wait for! [Update]

 Aston Martin DB11/Vantage Electric successors

-The Aston Martin DB11 successor and Vantage successor will be all-electric vehicles, reads an Automotive News Europe report citing Tobias Moers, ex-CEO, Aston Martin, filed in June 2021.
-Aston Martin has said that the radical shift will begin around 2025.
-Aston Martin EVs will offer a range of no less than 600 km (373 miles) and might use Mercedes-Benz Group’s AMG.EA platform for electric sports cars.
+The Aston Martin DB11 successor and Vantage successor will be all-electric vehicles, reads a July 2021 Automotive News Europe report citing Tobias Moers, ex-CEO, Aston Martin, filed in June 2021.
+The new breed of British EVs will offer a range of no less than 600 km (373 miles), as per the report.

 Audi Rnext (Audi R8 electric successor)